shubhamgit1/Marks-Management-System/README.md

    - To make the changes effectively and immediately run **FLUSH PRIVILEGES;**
    - Now you can open mysql using command **sudo mysql -u root -p**
 3. Clone this repo.<br>
-4. Open the terminal and go to the main directory of the project i.e. 'Almabetter'.<br>
+4. Open the terminal and go to the main directory of the project i.e. 'Marks-Management-System'.<br>
 5. Install all the packages mentioned in the 'dependencies' section of package.json using the command **npm install** <br>
 6. If you have mysql-server password other than 'sc123456', then go to the file database.js and change password from 'sc123456' to your password at line 5.
 7. Run the application by running the command **node app.js** and it will automatically create the required database and table.<br>